gravitational/teleport/docs/4.2/architecture/teleport_architecture_overview.md

 ![Client obtains new certificate](../img/cert_invalid.svg)

-If there was no key previously offered (first time login) or if the certificate has expired, the proxy denies the connection and asks the client to login interactively using a password and a 2nd factor if enabled.
+If there was no certificate previously offered (first time login) or if the certificate has expired, the proxy denies the connection and asks the client to login interactively using a password and a 2nd factor if enabled.

 Teleport supports
 [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en),